meteatamel/genai-beyond-basics/samples/function-calling/README.md

 1. Define a function to use a geocoding API to locate the latitude and longitude of a city.
 1. Define a function to use a weather API to get the weather information for a latitude and longitude.
-1. Register both functions in a weather tool.
+1. Register both functions in a tool for the LLM.
-1. Use the weather tool to generate response from the LLM while taking multiple functions that can be called in parallel.
+1. Use the tool to generate a response from the LLM with multiple function calls, some in parallel.
-1. Ask the LLM about the weather from single and multiple cities and observe how everything works.
+1. Ask the LLM about the weather from single and multiple cities and observe how LLM responds with function calls.

 ## Introduction

-The question we want LLM to answer is: `What's the temperature, wind, humidity like in these cities: London, Tokyo, Paris?`
+The question we want LLM to answer is:

+`What's the temperature, wind, humidity like in London, Tokyo, Paris?`

-A few points:
+The question requires:

-1. The question requires a weather API.
+1. A weather API.
 Most weather APIs work for a certain latitude and longitude.
-1. The question also requires a geocoding API to go from a city name to latitude and longitude for the weather API.
+1. A geocoding API to go from a city name to a latitude and a longitude for the weather API.
-1. The question also requires answers for multiple cities which means we can take advantage of the parallel function calling feature of Gemini.
+1. Answers for multiple cities.
+That means we can take advantage of the parallel function calling feature of Gemini.

 ## Geocoding function